Rockville (TV series)

-Rockville is a South African soap opera created by married couple Connie and Shona Ferguson and produced by their production company, Ferguson Films.
+Rockville is a South African drama series created and produced by married couple Connie and Shona Ferguson under their production company, Ferguson Films.
 The series is written by Phathutshedzo Makwarela, Gwydion Beynon, Linda Bere, Chisanga Kabinga, Pamela Power and Sibusiso Mamba.

-The show revolves around two different black families-the middle-class Bogatsus and the working-class Mabasos, who have are embroiled in an ongoing feud over a series of misunderstandings and hardships, particularly the one where the patriarch of the Bogatsu family, Jackson "JB" Bogatsu (Shona Ferguson) is secretly a pimp who corrupts innocent girls and make them prostitutes by using the attractive cigar lounge, Club Venus but when the Mabaso matriarch, Mavis' (Connie Ferguson) daughter, Lindi (Mbali Mlotshwa) gets a job as a waitress, JB pimps her into being a prostitute but it leads to an unrequited love that not only tears their families apart, but threaten to change the course of their lives forever as JB will have to confront enemies that threaten his business and family and Lindi and Mavis must face the hardships that threaten their family.
+The show revolves around two different black families-the middle-class Bogatsus and the working-class Mabasos, who have are embroiled in an ongoing feud over a series of misunderstandings and hardships, particularly the one where the patriarch of the Bogatsu family, Jackson "JB" Bogatsu (Shona Ferguson) is secretly a pimp who corrupts innocent girls and make them prostitutes by using the attractive cigar lounge, Club Venus but when the Mabaso matriarch, Mavis' (Connie Ferguson) daughter, Lindi (Mbali Mlotshwa) gets a job as a waitress, JB pimps her into being a prostitute but it leads to a forbidden love that not only tears their families apart, but threaten sto change the course of their lives forever as JB will have to confront enemies that threaten his business and family and Lindi and Mavis must face the hardships that threaten their family.

-Rockville premiered on 19 June 2013 and is broadcast on Mzansi Magic on Sunday at its 8:00 PM timeslot.
+Rockville premiered on 19 June 2013 on Mzansi Magic, launching the acclaimed Sunday blockbuster 8:00 PM timeslot.
 Each episode plays for 1-hour and the total of the each season is 10-hours.

-Rockville stars Connie Ferguson, Shona Ferguson, Terry Pheto and Mbali Mlotshwa as well as an ensemble cast which includes Boity Thulo, Brenda Ngxoli, Trevor Gumbi, Sello Sebotsane, Thembsie Matu, Shaleen Surtie-Richards.
+Rockville stars Connie Ferguson, Shona Ferguson, Terry Pheto and Mbali Mlotshwa as well as an ensemble cast which includes Gail Mabalane, Minnie Dlamini, Boity Thulo, Brenda Ngxoli, Trevor Gumbi, Sello Sebotsane, Thembsie Matu, Shaleen Surtie-Richards.

-Due to its success and reception, production began for the second season of Rockville.
-It premiered on 9 February 2014 with Clint Brink, Dorothy Ann Gould, Stephanie Schildknecht, Nandi Nyembe, Lerato Haji, Masego "Maps" Maponyane and Owen Sejake joining the ensemble cast.
+Due to its success and reception, Rockville was renewed for a second season, which premiered on 9 February 2014 with Clint Brink, Dorothy Ann Gould, Stephanie Schildknecht, Nandi Nyembe, Lerato Haji, Masego "Maps" Maponyane and Owen Sejake joining the ensemble cast.

-Rockville was renewed for a third and fourth season which premiered on 4 January 2015.
-Notable casting changes occurred in the series with Bonnie Mbuli being replaced by Terry Pheto and Sipho Ngwenya's character being taken over by Fezile Makhanya.
+Rockville was renewed for a third and fourth season which premiered on 4 January 2015, and 10 July 2016, respectively.
+Notable cast changes included Bonnie Mbuli being replaced by Terry Pheto in the role of Dudu Bogatsu, and Sipho Ngwenya's character, Sandile, being taken over by Fezile Makhanya.

-In 2021, Mzansi Magic announced that their 20h00 Sunday slot was being taken over by Rockville again.
-They renewed the show for season five and Ferguson Films added Siyabonga Shibe and Thuli Phongolo to the cast.
+In 2021, Mzansi Magic announced the return of Rockville to the 20h00 Sunday slot.
+The returning ensemble cast was joined by Siyabonga Shibe, Wiseman Zitha and Thuli Phongolo to the cast.